Thomas Doty – Storyteller

 As snow blows down from the rim of Crater Lake and swirls in clouds around us, Coyote and I walk back to my rig, our coat collars pulled up around our necks.
 We walk with a silence that shows that we have grown from the ever-streaming conversations of new friends to the more subtle and deep communication of good friends.
 We start the slow drive down the snow-packed mountain road, through the forests, and back to our cozy home in Ashland.

-This story was commissioned by Shirrel & Fredene Doty (Aloha, OR) and was first published in 1996.
+This story was commissioned by Shirrel & Fredene Doty (Aloha, OR).